-I stood there in the same spot snapping of shots for the next couple of hours, mesmerized by the natural phenomenon and amazing colours of the night sky.
-The 2-hour drive down to Philip Island was well worth it and now I am totally hooked on shooting Aurora Australis!
+I stood there in the same spot snapping off shots for the next couple of hours, mesmerised by the natural phenomenon and amazing colours of the night sky.
+The 2 hour drive down to Philip Island was well worth it and now I am totally hooked on shooting the Aurora Australis!
 Cannot wait for the next encounter.

 How To Get There